The Vivari manifesto · July 2026

 in Your House

-Think about what actually happens when a brilliant new engineer joins your team.
+Think about what happens when a brilliant new engineer joins your team.
 Before they ship a line of anything, you give them context: the codebase tour, the architecture doc, the list of things that look safe to change and aren't.
-You give them memory — they remember Tuesday's decision on Wednesday.
+You give them memory - they remember Tuesday's decision on Wednesday.
 You scope their access to their role; nobody hands the new hire the production keys on day one.
 You review their early work closely, and less closely as they earn it.
 Everything they touch leaves a record.
-And there is always someone senior nearby who can lean over, guide them — or take the wheel.
+And there is always someone senior nearby who can lean over, guide them - or take the wheel.

-None of this is bureaucracy.
-It is how organizations metabolize talent.
+That is how organizations metabolize talent.
 It is so obviously correct that doing the opposite for a human would sound like negligence.
 Read the inversion out loud: give the new hire no context, no memory of yesterday, the keys to everything, no review, no records, and no one watching.
 You would fire the manager who proposed it.

 Now look at how the industry runs AI agents.